arijitbairagya/end-to-end-testing-testcontainers-examples/README.md

 ### End-To-End Microservice Testing Using TestContainers Framework

-This project is an example of how to test microservices separately using docker and test containers(https://www.testcontainers.org/)
+This project is an example of how to test microservices separately using docker and test containers.

 #### Prerequisites
 * Docker
 * A supported JVM testing framework ( Jupiter/JUnit 5)

-# Build Docker Images
+### Build Docker Images
 Go to project folder and build images using maven command - **mvn spring-boot:build-image**

-# Run End-To-End Test
+### Run End-To-End Test

-# Additional notes
+#### Additional notes

 - Kafka Installation for Mac